zsoltbalogh/liferay-docker/docs/docker_hub/README-commerce-enterprise.md

 ## Tags

-For [tags](https://hub.docker.com/r/liferay/commerce-enterprise/tags) that follow the format *{version}-{date}*, *version* denotes the version of Liferay Commerce Enterprise, and *date* denotes the date when the Docker image was made.
+For [tags](https://hub.docker.com/r/liferay/commerce-enterprise/tags) that follow the format *{version}-d{docker-version}-{date}*, *version* denotes the version of Liferay Commerce Enterprise, *docker-version* denotes the version of the [parent (`liferay/base`) image](https://hub.docker.com/r/liferay/base), and *date* denotes the date when the Docker image was made.

-[Tags](https://hub.docker.com/r/liferay/commerce-enterprise/tags) that follow the format *{version}* always point to the latest tag that follows the format *{version}-{date}*.
+[Tags](https://hub.docker.com/r/liferay/commerce-enterprise/tags) that follow the format *{version}* always point to the latest tag that follows the format *{version}-d{docker-version}-{date}*.

-The Commerce Enterprise images come with a 30 day trial license.
-Older images will be regularly deleted and new images with a new 30 day trial license will be made available.
+The Commerce Enterprise images come with a 90 day trial license.
+Older images will be regularly deleted and new images with a new 90 day trial license will be made available.

 ## Running